 It can hardly be a coincidence that no language on Earth has ever produced the expression: ‘As pretty as an airport.’ — Douglas Adams

 It almost didn’t happen.
-I was looking hard at other boats and had almost decided to buy one when quite by chance I met the owner of Serafina.
+I was looking hard at other boats and had almost decided to buy one, but quite by chance I met the owner of Serafina.
 Heinz had just sailed her across the Atlantic, partly single-handed.
 When I showed him the boat I had in mind, he laughed and showed me his.
 The man has a gift for logic.
 Now he has my money – but I have his yacht.

 The last few years have culminated in a repeat of what I always do when reaching a point in life when it’s not clear what comes next – I reinvent myself.
 Like Doctor Who at the end of a series, there comes a time when the old personality just will not work any more.